SPDEngine/SPDE-Visuals/README.md

 1. Propagation of the tall peaks of the stochastic heat equations: [here](./Peak-propogation)
 2. Some AI generated images that I used in my past talks: [here](./Some_images_by_AI)

+Here is a sample Beamer slide from a presentation I delivered previously, which incorporated these images: [pdf](./Talk-LeChen-AMS_GeorgiaTech.pdf)